Lonmin deal stirs more South Africa mine strife

-ABUJA Royal Dutch Shell and Italy's Eni have asked a Nigerian court to lift a temporary forfeiture of a long-disputed oilfield, the firms said on Tuesday.

-MARIKANA, South Africa South African police fired tear gas and rubber bullets on Wednesday to disperse protesters near a mine run by the world's biggest platinum producer Anglo American Platinum, as unrest spread after strikers at rival Lonmin won big pay rises.
+MARIKANA, South Africa South African police fired tear gas and rubber bullets on Wednesday to disperse protesters near a mine run by the world's biggest platinum producer Anglo American Platinum (AMSJ.J), as unrest spread after strikers at rival Lonmin won big pay rises.

-"We want management to meet us as well now," an organizer for the militant Association of Mineworkers and Construction Union (AMCU) at Impala Platinum, the second biggest platinum producer, told Reuters.
+"We want management to meet us as well now," an organiser for the militant Association of Mineworkers and Construction Union (AMCU) at Impala Platinum (IMPJ.J), the second biggest platinum producer, told Reuters.

-"We want 9,000 rand ($1,100) a month as a basic wage instead of the roughly 5,000 rand we are getting," said the organizer, who declined to be named fearing recriminations from the firm.
+"We want 9,000 rand (678 pounds) a month as a basic wage instead of the roughly 5,000 rand we are getting," said the organiser, who declined to be named fearing recriminations from the firm.

-The death toll from the unrest rose to 46 when a woman died several days after being struck by a rubber bullet, a clergyman who has been counseling striking miners, told Reuters.
+The death toll from the unrest rose to 46 when a woman died several days after being struck by a rubber bullet, a clergyman who has been counselling striking miners, told Reuters.

 Jubilant workers at Lonmin's Marikana mine, 100 km (60 miles) northwest of Johannesburg, painted the wage deal as a victory for AMCU over the dominant National Union of Mineworkers (NUM), an ally of the ruling African National Congress.